raspberrypilearning/generic-scratch3-broadcast-message/en/step_1.md

 ### Receive a broadcast

-Sprite can react to a broadcast by using a `when I receive`{:class="block3events"} block.
+Sprite can react to a `broadcast`{:class="block3events"} by using a `when I receive`{:class="block3events"} block.
 Multiple sprites can respond when they receive the same message.

 You can add blocks below a `when I receive`{:class="block3events"} block to tell the sprite(s) what to do when they receives the message.